1996 Mount Everest disaster: Sherpas

 The Sherpas listed above were the climbing Sherpas hired by Rob Hall's Adventure Consultants.
-There were many other Sherpas working at lower elevations who performed duties vital to the Adventure Consultants and Mountain Madness expeditions.
-Most climbing Sherpas' duties require them to ascend at least as high as Camp III or IV, but not all of them summit.
-The expedition leaders intend for only a select few of their climbing Sherpas to summit.
+Many other Sherpas working at lower elevations performed duties vital to the Adventure Consultants and Mountain Madness expeditions.
+Most climbing Sherpas' duties required them to ascend at least to Camp III or IV, but not all of them to summit.
+The expedition leaders intended for only a select few of their climbing Sherpas to accompany clients to the summit.
 Legendary Sardar Apa Sherpa was scheduled to accompany the Adventure Consultants group but withdrew due to family commitments.

-With the exception of Namba, none of the clients on Hall's team had ever reached the summit of an 8,000-meter peak, and only Fischbeck, Hansen, and Hutchison had previous high-altitude Himalayan experience.
+With the exception of Namba, no client on Hall's team had reached the summit of an 8,000-meter peak, and only Fischbeck, Hansen, and Hutchison had previous high-altitude Himalayan experience.
+To compensate for the clients' limited high-altitude backgrounds, Hall relied on his extensive guiding track record and deep Himalayan experience, which dated back to his early technical climbs in the Southern Alps and a milestone ascent of Ama Dablam at age 21.
 Hall had also brokered a deal with Outside magazine for advertising space in exchange for a story about the growing popularity of commercial expeditions to Everest.
-Krakauer was originally slated to climb with Scott Fischer's Mountain Madness team, but Hall landed him, at least in part, by agreeing to reduce Outsides fee for Krakauer's spot on the expedition to less than cost.
+Krakauer was originally slated to climb with Scott Fischer's Mountain Madness team, but Hall landed him, at least in part by agreeing to reduce Outsides fee for Krakauer's spot on the expedition to less than cost.